WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms.md

 ####<a id="quicksort">Divide and Conquer: quick sort</a>

-__Quick sort__ is an efficient algorithm that does a sort 'in place' by splitting the array into two smaller arrays, one with low elements and one with high elements based off a 'pivot' element.
+__Quick sort__ is an efficient algorithm that does a sort 'in place' by splitting the array into two smaller arrays, one with lower value elements and one with higher value elements based off a 'pivot' element.

+Example Run:

+     6 5 1 3 8 4 6 9 5  # initial list

+    # we pick a pivot (say for this example it is the last element of the list, which is 2; can also be any item, e.g. the first item of the list, median)
+    |6 5 1 3 8 4 6 9 5 # we setup the pivot wall (separated by `|`), items to the left should be smaller, items to the right of the wall are larger
+    |6 5 1 3 8 4 6 9 5 # we compare the pivot element 5 with the first element to the right of the wall (6); 5 < 6 so no swap needed
+    |6 5 1 3 8 4 6 9 5 # we compare the pivot element 5 with the next element to the right of the wall (5); 5 == 5 so no swap needed
+     1|5 6 3 8 4 6 9 5 # our current element 1 is smaller than the pivot element 5 so we switch the current element (1) with the lowest index item on the right side of the wall (6)

 It's similar to _merge sort_ in that it does the divide and conquer approach.
 The advantage is that you do not need as much storage over _merge sort_, but the performance could possibly be diminished (depending on if the __pivot value__ selected is near the middle).

 1. Pick an element from the array; this element is called a __pivot__
 2. We now want to do a __partition__ operation; this means we want to reorder the array so that all elements with values less than the pivot are on one side while all elements with values greater than the pivot are on the other side (equal values can go either way).
 After this paritioning, the pivot element is in its final position.